NeffIsBack/hacklu-2025/intro/INTRO.md

 A domain will have **Domain Controllers** (DCs).
 These are servers that host the Active Directory database and provide authentication and authorization services for users and computers in the domain.
 Usually a company will have at least two domain controllers for redundancy, but in this lab we will only have one domain controller.

 In Active Directory, there multiple different built-in groups.
 A very important group for an attacker is the **Domain Admins** group.
 Members of this group have full control over the domain and can perform (nearly) any action in the Active Directory environment.
-Therefore, the goal of an security assessment is often to become Domain Admin.
+Therefore, the goal of a security assessment is often to become a Domain Admin.

 ## Setup 🐧